Skip to content

 Witnesses possess the right to legal representation during a deposition to protect their legal interests and guard against improper questioning.
 Denying a witness access to a lawyer may result in excluding the deposition testimony.

-Likewise, the Fifth Amendment of the U.S. Constitution protects the right against self-incrimination, permitting witnesses to decline to answer questions that may lead to criminal liability.
+Likewise, the Fifth Amendment of the U.S. Constitution protects the right against self-incrimination, allowing witnesses to decline to answer questions that may lead to criminal liability.
 Therefore, forcing a witness to provide self-incriminating testimony during a deposition can render the transcript inadmissible in court.

 Unsurprisingly, outsourcing transcription services to foreign jurisdictions raises significant concerns regarding the reliability of the resulting transcripts.